 The end shields are horizontal, cylindrical shells enclosed at each end by tubesheets, and spanned horizontally by 380 lattice tubes.
 They contain biological shielding material in the form of carbon steel balls and demineralized light water.
 The function of the shield cooling system is to circulate, cool and purify the water used as a biological shield in the shield tank (calandria vault) and the two endshields.
 The shield cooling system at Point Lepreau Nuclear Generating Station is directly connected to the calandria vault and provision is provided for overpressure relief during postulated accident conditions and for make-up from an external water source via a system referred to as the calandria vault make-up system.
-The shutdown cooling system comprises two sets of pumps and heat exchangers, one set at each end of the reactor.
+The shutdown cooling system comprises two sets of pumps and heat exchangers.